MicrosoftDocs/SupportArticles-docs/support/iis/error-503-event-5189-web-application.md

 ## Cause

-The Windows Activation Service (WAS) creates a temporary configuration file for each IIS application pool in the `C:\inetpub\temp\appPools` folder during typical operation.
+The WAS creates a temporary configuration file for each IIS application pool in the `C:\inetpub\temp\appPools` folder during typical operation.

 During an initial upgrade phase, Windows Update scans the existing folders and files (outside the Windows folder), and records their paths to be restored after upgrade.
 However, because the configuration files are temporary, they are deleted when WAS is stopped.